toyaokeke/Anagrams/ReadMe.txt

+By Toya Okeke and Charles Chukwukaeme

 Read Me
-•	Open the command prompt and navigate to the appropriate directory
-•	Compile the java source code Demo.
-This is the file that runs the application
-•	In the command prompt enter java Demo inputFileName.txt outputFileName.txt o	inputFileName.txt should contain your list of words o	outputFileName.txt is the name of the file that the program will read to
-•	When the program runs, it does the following: o	Creates an AnagramArray object to store the linked list.
+â€¢	Open the command prompt and navigate to the appropriate directory â€¢	Compile the java source code Demo.
+This is the file that runs the application â€¢	In the command prompt enter java Demo inputFileName.txt outputFileName.txt o	inputFileName.txt should contain your list of words o	outputFileName.txt is the name of the file that the program will read to â€¢	When the program runs, it does the following: o	Creates an AnagramArray object to store the linked list.
 The member variable is an array of AnagramLinkedList objects. o	It calls the method createArray() in the AnagramArray class which reads through the input file one word at a time. o	Each word is used to create a node and a corresponding sorted word called anagram in the Node class.